 Waiting is a slow crucible which tests our faith and brings us to maturity.
 Let’s look at 5 ways waiting refines our faith.

-1.Waiting well makes us draw near to God.
+1.Wait well by drawing near to God.

-2. Waiting well keeps our focus on God.
+2. Wait well by focusing on God.

 Waiting brings us to the end of ourselves.
 It’s a place where only God can open the door, remove the hard, fulfill the longing.
 Even when it looks like God isn’t working, times of waiting make us more aware than ever that we need God to work.

-3. Waiting well show our insufficiency.
+3. Wait well by acknowledging insufficiency.

-4. Waiting well reveals our idols.
+4. Wait well by chiseling our idols.

-Even good and godly things can become idols we elevate above God.
-They can consume our thoughts and heart so that we become fixed on what we want from God rather than God alone.
-They keep us discontent where God has us because we’re longing for that open door, that next chapter, that deep desire.
-But as the smith keeps gold over the flame until impurities are revealed and removed, God allows waiting to reveal the dross of our idolatry to refine our faith.
+These idols will keep us discontent as we expect God to give us longing of that open door, that next chapter or that deep desire.
+But as the smith keeps gold over the flame until impurities are revealed and removed, God allows waiting to reveal the dross of our idolatry and refine our faith.

-5. Waiting well matures our faith.
+5. Wait well by maturing our faith.

 I needed this today.
 I have been waiting for God to help my drug addicted daughter.
 He has, she is 1 year drug free, and I feel blessed.
 But now that she has passed this marker, I am waiting on her to get the rest of her life back.
 My husband is mad all the time, saying that she is using us and looking for a job hard enough.
 We have custody of her/ my 2 grand kids.
 Young teens who take a lot of money and time, and eat everything that isn’t nailed down and so does she.
 We were doing well when it was just the 2 of us, but know with 5 mouths to feed on a limited income, it is a stretch sometimes to make ends meet.